-The listed company issuer should be mindful of its obligation to comply with Listing Principle 1^1 .
+The listed issuer should be mindful of its obligation to comply with Listing Principle 1.
 It may be appropriate to put into place interim arrangements with the target to ensure that it can comply with its immediate obligations upon completion, with full and formal integration occurring at a later date.
 In this event, we would expect the sponsor to have particular focus on the operational effectiveness of the interim arrangements.

-In particular this should include those procedures, systems and controls relating to identifying whether any obligations arise under UKLR 107 (Significant transactions Equity shares (commercial companies): significant transactions and reverse takeovers) and UKLR 118 (Related party transactions Equity shares (commercial companies): related party transactions) as well as the timely and accurate disclosure of information to the market under the Market Abuse Regulation (as referred to in DTR 2).
+In particular this should include those procedures, systems and controls relating to identifying whether any obligations arise under UKLR 7 (Equity shares (commercial companies): significant transactions and reverse takeovers) and UKLR 8 (Equity shares (commercial companies): related party transactions) as well as the timely and accurate disclosure of information to the market under the Market Abuse Regulation (as referred to in DTR 2).

-Reverse Ttakeovers with limited access
+Reverse takeovers with limited access

 In certain types of reverse takeovers, access to information regarding the target will be limited.
-In this instance, we would expect the sponsor to seek out and assess the best information available to it for the purpose of forming its reasonable opinion with respect to $\underline{\mathsf{UKLR}} \, \underline{\mathsf{8.4.12R(2)}} \, \underline{\mathsf{24.3.10R}}.$
+In this instance, we would expect the sponsor to seek out and assess the best information available to it for the purpose of forming its reasonable opinion with respect to UKLR 24.3.10R(2).

-In some instances, no access to non-public information on the target will be given to the listed company issuer and its advisers prior to the sponsor making its declaration.
-When this occurs, the sponsor should consider what due diligence can practically be undertaken and whether this is sufficient for the purpose of meeting UKLR 8.4.12R(2) 24.3.10R.
+In some instances, no access to non-public information on the target will be given to the listed issuer and its advisers prior to the sponsor making its declaration.
+When this occurs, the sponsor should consider what due diligence can practically be undertaken and whether this is sufficient for the purpose of meeting UKLR 24.3.10R(2).
 For example, this could include:

-- reviewing the target's published accounts and comparing them with the listed company's issuer's accounting policies, reporting currency, reporting frequency and financial year-end - reviewing any published details on corporate governance arrangements - reviewing public announcements for adequacy of compliance with the listing rules, disclosure requirements and transparency rules
+reviewing the target's published accounts and comparing them with the listed issuer's accounting policies, reporting currency, reporting frequency and financial year-end

+- reviewing any published details on corporate governance arrangements - reviewing public announcements for adequacy of compliance with the listing rules, disclosure requirements and transparency rules